Peyton Place (TV series): Minor characters played by recognizable actors

-Thomas was Martin Peyton's chauffeur, originally portrayed by James Doohan from Star Trek in about a dozen episodes; just one episode after Thomas leaves town on an errand, another Star Trek actor, Nichelle Nichols turns up for two episodes as Martin Peyton's nurse.
+Thomas was Martin Peyton's chauffeur, originally portrayed by James Doohan from Star Trek in about a dozen episodes.
+Just one episode after Thomas leaves town on an errand, another Star Trek actor, Nichelle Nichols turns up for two episodes as Martin Peyton's nurse.
 Later, Doohan returned for an episode before the character Thomas was taken over by another actor.

+Micky Dolenz of The Monkees, appeared in three episodes during the first season as Kitch Brunner, an archetypal teenage bad boy.
+He drugs Rita Jack's drink, and picks a fight with Norm Harrington.
-Another recurring policeman character was portrayed by Greg Morris.

-The member of the parole board who contemplates the release of Eliott Carson was portrayed by Dabbs Greer.

-In seasons 2 and 3, Fred Crane played Ralph Courtney, replacing the 1st season pharmacist.
+Other notable guest stars; a recurring policeman character portrayed by Greg Morris, Dabbs Greer plays a member of the parole board who contemplates the release of Eliott Carson, and in the second and third seasons, Fred Crane plays Ralph Courtney, replacing the first season's pharmacist.

 A future Academy Award-winning actor who had two brief appearances on the series was Richard Dreyfuss.
 In one early episode, he is seen dropping stacks of the newspaper The Clarion from the back of a delivery truck.
 In the episode in which Rodney and Allison are preparing to graduate from high school, he has dialogue as an annoyed student who has been waiting for them as they are the last ones to pick up their caps and gowns.

 Schedules

-When the show premiered in 1964, Peyton Place aired twice a week.
-Both installments of the show were Top 20 hits in the Nielsen ratings and this inspired ABC to air the show three times a week starting in the summer of 1965.
-This move caused trouble for people who followed the show religiously, and many people tuned out.
-The season ratings for Peyton Place never rose into the Top 30 again and the serial's production was dropped back to two episodes a week.
-In 1969, with the show losing viewers with each episode, Peyton Place aired in one installment a week until the final episode was shown in June.
-On February 5, 1969, its Wednesday installment was replaced with a new sketch comedy series, Turn-On; that series would be cancelled after its first and only episode following negative reaction.
+When Peyton Place premiered in 1964, the show aired twice a week.
+Both installments were Top 20 hits in the Nielsen ratings, and this inspired ABC to air the show three times a week, starting in the summer of 1965.
+This move caused trouble for viewers who followed the show religiously, and many tuned out.
+The seasonal ratings for Peyton Place never rose into the Top 30 again and the serial's production reverted to two episodes a week.
+Beginning February 5, 1969, with it losing viewers with each episode, Peyton Place dropped its Wednesday installment and aired as one installment a week until its final episode on June 2.
+Its February 5 installment was replaced with a new sketch comedy series, Turn-On, which its writers jokingly dubbed as being "Peyton Replace".
+But that series would be cancelled after its first and only episode following negative reaction.

-The show was one of the first seen on US network television to talk about sex and infidelity in a frank manner.
+The series was one of the first seen on American network television to talk about sex and infidelity in a frank manner.
 As such, ABC executives would only allow the show to be aired at 9:30 p.m.
 Eastern/Pacific time, a time at which many children and teenagers were expected to be in bed.
-With the show in a ratings slump in 1968, the show was moved to 8:30 p.m. in order to draw the viewers they once had shunned.
+With the show in a ratings slump in 1968, it was moved to 8:30 p.m. in order to draw the viewers it once had shunned.